Awakening to structural racism is focus of first course

 Tags: awakening to structural racism, johnson c smith theological seminary, matthew 25 curriculum, matthew 25 invitation, matthew 25 vision, presbyterian mission agency, rev. dr. diane moffett, rev. paul timothy roberts sr., stony point center

 Tags: 25 vision, awakening to structural, awakening to structural racism, center and johnson, center and johnson c, course, dismantling structural racism, johnson c, matthew 25, matthew 25 vision, point center and johnson, point center and johnson c, presbyterian church u.s.a, presbyterian mission agency, racism, smith theological seminary, stony point, stony point center, stony point center and johnson, structural racism

-Ministries: Matthew 25 in the PC(USA): A bold vision and invitation, Camps and Conferences, Theological Education
+Ministries: Matthew 25 in the PC(USA): Join the Movement, Camps and Conferences, Theological Education